Table of Contents

 Normal Physiology of Pediatric Hereditary Spherocytosis

-The diameter of these spaces indicates that erythrocyte should be able to deform without the breaking of fragmenting and reshaping afterwards.
+The diameter of these spaces indicates that erythrocyte should be able to deform without the breaking of fragmenting and reshaping afterward.

-- Degree of the deformability and stability of the erythrocyte’s membrane, which is dependent on bending and elastic shear modulus as well as on yield stress
+- The degree of the deformability and stability of the erythrocyte’s membrane, which is dependent on bending and elastic shear modulus, as well as on yield stress.

 Pathophysiology of Pediatric Hereditary Spherocytosis

-Several red blood cells membrane proteins defects are found to be the source of the problem, the main ones are: ankyrin-1, and band-3 and spectrum defects.
-It was found that multiple mutations in the genes responsible for the encoding above named proteins are the primary reason for the hereditary spherocytosis spectrum to appear.
+Several red blood cells membrane proteins defects are found to be the source of the problem, the main ones are ankyrin-1, and band-3 and spectrum defects.
+It was found that multiple mutations in the genes responsible for the encoding of the above-named proteins are the primary reason for the hereditary spherocytosis spectrum to appear.

-The signs and symptoms of the hereditary spherocytosis are solely the result of the spleen destroying abnormal erythrocytes-spherocytes.
-The amount of the spherocytes in the circulating blood is the one determining the course of the disease, either in acute or chronic form.
+The signs and symptoms of the hereditary spherocytosis are solely the results of the spleen destroying abnormal erythrocytes-spherocytes.
+The amount of spherocytes in the circulating blood is the one determining the course of the disease, either in acute or chronic form.

 - Exercise intolerance